Achieving Positive Covert Capacity over MIMO AWGN Channels

 \end{definition}

-\begin{problem} (With a secret codebook) Characterize the scaling, $L$, of the maximum number of covert nats over MIMO AWGN channels, as defined in \eqref{eq:L}, when the maximal covert coding rate is diminishing. \end{problem}
+\begin{problem} (With a secret codebook) Characterize the scaling, $L$, of the maximum number of covert nats over MIMO AWGN channels as defined in \eqref{eq:L}. \end{problem}

-This problem is investigated thoroughly in Section \ref{sec:covert} and results for special cases of MIMO AWGN channels are deduced.
-In the second part of the paper, we consider the case when there is no a secret codebook.
-Hence, the KL constraint jointly with IS constraint is considered.
-To formally state this problem, we provide related definitions and the problem statement in Section \ref{sec:covert and secure}.
+This problem is investigated thoroughly in Section \ref{sec:covert} and results for special cases of MIMO AWGN channels are deduced therein.
+Note that, scaling variable $L$ is an asymptotic quantity and it does not depend on $n$.
+In Section \ref{sec:covert and secure}, we consider the case when there is no secret codebook.
+Hence, the KL constraint jointly with the IS constraint is considered.
+To formally state this problem, we provide related definitions and the problem statement therein.
 Interestingly, without the knowledge of Willie's CSI, we still can achieve a positive covert capacity by transmitting a very narrow beamwidth using massive MIMO.
 Thus, again, preventing the illegitimate receiver from detecting the ongoing communication.
-This problem is discussed in Section \ref{sec:asymptotic}.

-\begin{problem} (With unknown CSI of Willie) \begin{enumerate} \item Can the square root law of covert communication be overcome if the number of transmit antennas is scaled up?
-In particular, under what conditions can we achieve $\lim_{N_a\rightarrow \infty}{R}(n,\epsilon,\delta_{kl})=\lim_{N_a\rightarrow \infty}{R}(n,\epsilon)$ for any given $\delta_{kl}\geq 0$? where ${R}(n,\epsilon)$ is the maximal coding rate (without the KL constraint). \item What is the lower bound on the number of transmit antennas that satisfies a predefined target probability of detection? \end{enumerate} \end{problem}
+This problem is discussed in Section \ref{sec:asymptotic}. \begin{problem} (With unknown CSI of Willie) \begin{enumerate} \item Can the square-root law of covert communication be overcome if the number of transmit antennas is scaled up?
+In particular, under what conditions can we achieve the following: $\lim_{N_a\rightarrow \infty}{R}(n,\epsilon,\delta_{kl})=\lim_{N_a\rightarrow \infty}{R}(n,\epsilon)$ for any given $\delta_{kl}\geq 0$? where ${R}(n,\epsilon)$ is the maximal coding rate (without the KL constraint). \item What is the lower bound on the number of transmit antennas that satisfies a predefined target probability of detection? \end{enumerate} \end{problem}